ethy1ene/ardscsino32_pcb/README.md

 # ardscsino32_pcb
-AIO PCB for ArdSCSIno-stm32, also a schematic included
+Stupid No-brainer AIO 3.5inch HDD width PCB for ArdSCSIno-stm32, also a schematic included